-In the shadow of the Brexit negotiations, the need for legal advice for businesses small, medium and large has been felt strongly in Nottingham.
+In the shadow of Brexit, the need for legal advice for businesses small, medium and large has been felt strongly in Nottingham.
 The high student population means that the rental market is thriving, so real estate lawyers are always necessary.

 Upon arrival in Nottingham, you should definitely get in touch with the Nottingham Junior Lawyers Division, who will provide a sociable and informative introduction to life as a young lawyer in Nottingham.

 Museums and galleries are abundant in Nottingham.
 A visit to Nottingham Contemporary, a vast collection of interesting modern art, is a must.
 As a lawyer, you really can’t beat a trip to the National Justice Museum.
 Complete with a historical cave tour, it’s a perfect way to understand the hundreds of years of legal precedent that have defined your career today.
 Nottingham also benefits from being a highly multicultural city, partly due to the large population of international students, many of whom choose to work in the city after completing their studies.
-Sport is also a big part of the city - as any football or cricket fan will no doubt be aware.
+Sport is also a big part of the city—as any football or cricket fan will no doubt be aware.
 Whether you pledge allegiance to Notts County or Nottingham Forest, you’ll find it impossible not to get involved.
-Cricket is also a prominent feature of Nottingham.
 If you’re into something a little more rogue, there’s even a thriving ice hockey presence.

 Music is very much ingrained into Nottingham’s culture.
 High-profile acts are likely to stop by the Nottingham Arena on stadium tours, and there’s also Nottingham Rock City and the Royal Concert Hall.
 Jake Bugg originates from the city, as do London Grammar and the Sleaford Mods - these names have only paved the way for more talent to emerge.
 If you fancy something a bit more “urban”, a listen to KEMET.FM on your way to work will certainly satisfy any cravings.

-- Check out the crib of Bruce Wayne - Wollaton Hall and Park was the location used for Batman’s house in Christopher Nolan’s Batman trilogy.
+- Check out the crib of Bruce Wayne—Wollaton Hall was the location used for Batman’s house in Christopher Nolan’s Batman trilogy.
 A beautiful Elizabethan mansion in its own right, you can’t beat a sunny Saturday exploring the grounds.

 - Join in the debate as to whether ‘ye olde trip to jerusalem’ truly is the oldest inn in Nottingham, over a pint in the picturesque pub.